Heartbreaking Olympic Fan Ban In Tokyo As Virus Emergency Imposed - UrduPoint

 "We will host the Games under the state of emergency," he told reporters.

 "I think we can realise a safe and secure Games by taking these measures."
-IOC chief Thomas Bach, who arrived in Japan earlier Thursday, said he would "support any measure which is necessary to have a safe and secure Olympic and Paralympic Games for the Japanese people and all participants".
+International Olympic Committee chief Thomas Bach, who arrived in Japan earlier Thursday, said he would "support any measure which is necessary to have a safe and secure Olympic and Paralympic Games for the Japanese people and all participants".

-US State Department spokesman Ned price told reporters: "We support Japan's efforts to hold a safe and secure Olympics and Paralympics Games," but declined to comment further on the decision to ban spectators.

-First Lady Jill Biden was due to attend the Games, but the ban has cast doubt on her trip.
-Her office said they were "assessing the feasibility" of her going.

 Organisers are at pains to insist the Games can go ahead and will be safe for local residents and Olympic participants.